Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 If you’re planning on traveling with your dog on a Greyhound bus, you’ll need to ensure that they have all the necessary documents.
 Firstly, your dog must be up to date on their vaccinations and have a health certificate from the veterinarian to prove they’re healthy.
 Additionally, you should check your destination’s state laws for any specific requirements they might have.

-Making sure your dog has all the paperwork can make the travel process smoother and avoid any last-minute mishaps.
+Ensuring your dog has all the paperwork can make the travel process smoother and avoid any last-minute mishaps.

 Qualifications and Requirements for Service Dogs

 According to Greyhound’s website, passengers aren’t required to show medical/identification cards for their service animal unless there’s visible evidence that it isn’t trained or behaves aggressively.
-This policy exists as per ADA guidelines which prohibit discrimination based on disability but allow verification when there’s a legitimate question regarding whether an animal qualifies as a service animal.
+This policy exists as per ADA guidelines, which prohibit discrimination based on disability but allow verification when there’s a legitimate question regarding whether an animal qualifies as a service animal.

 For instance, if an individual boards with a chihuahua claiming to be their service animal for anxiety relief, Greyhound staff can ask how performing specific tasks will assist them in alleviating symptoms.